dao-v/Movie_Recommendation_System/README.md

 ## How to Use:
 - To begin using this script, download the "MovieLens 25M Dataset" and extract the file (ml-23m) into the same directory where this script is located.
+- [Optional] Second, also unzip data.zip (from the GitHub repository) into the same directory as well.
 - Next, simply run all the cells in this notebook and all additional folders will be produced as needed.
 - Lastly, the top ten movies (as well as the predictions for all movies for a specific user) will be displayed in cells 20-22, using the userId of 6550 as an example.
 These two DataFrames will not be saved automatically and will only be there to show the results.